Septimania: Gothic province of Gaul

+Barbarian kingdoms in Southwestern Europe during the Early Middle Ages:

 In the Visigothic Kingdom, which became centred on Toledo by the end of the reign of Leovigild, the province of Gallia Narbonensis (usually shortened to just Gallia or Narbonensis and never called Septimania) was both an administrative province of the central royal government and an ecclesiastical province whose metropolitan was the Archbishop of Narbonne.
 Originally, the Goths may have maintained their hold on the Albigeois, but if so it was conquered by the time of Chilperic I. There is archaeological evidence that some enclaves of Visigothic population remained in Frankish Gaul, near the Septimanian border, after 507.
 In 534, Prince Theudebert I, son of the Merovingian king Theuderic I of Austrasia, invaded Septimania in concert with Prince Gunthar, son of the Frankish king Chlothar I. Gunthar stopped at Rodez and didn't progress with his troops further into Septimania, whereas Theudebert took and held the country as far as Béziers and Cabrières, from which he took the woman Deuteria as his first wife and future queen consort.
-Theudebert and his half-brother Childebert I invaded Hispania as far as Saragossa (534–538).
+Theudebert and his half-brother Childebert I invaded Hispania as far as Zaragoza (534–538).
 Eventually, the Visigoths regained the territory they had lost in Theudebert's invasion.

 The province of Gaul held a unique place in the Visigothic Kingdom, as it was the only province outside of Hispania, north of the Pyrénées, and bordering a strong foreign nation, in this case the Franks.
 The kings after Alaric II favoured Narbonne as a capital, but twice (611 and 531) were defeated and forced back to Barcelona by the Franks, before Theudis moved the capital there permanently.
 Under Theodoric Septimania had been safe from Frankish assault, but was raided by Childebert I twice (531 and 541).
 When Liuva I succeeded to the throne in 568, Septimania was a dangerous frontier province and Hispania was wracked by revolts.
 Liuva granted Hispania to his son Leovigild and took Septimania to himself.